Rug4lo/Enterprise_HTB_Autopwn/README.md

 This is a script in python that autopnw the HTB machine Enterprise

-The librarys I have used are the pwntools library and the time library
+The libraries I have used are the pwntools library and the time library

 This script exploit the final part of the machine, the BoF, using the Ret3libc tecnique to get a shell as root